enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 - Native anti-DBI
 - Native anti-debugging
 - Native integrity checks of the Dalvik bytecode
+- Native obfuscation (only a bit of symbol stripping and the function protecting the secret)

 The following security mechanisms were not found in the application though:
 - Java anti-DBI
 - Java obfuscation
-- Native obfuscation (only a bit of symbol stripping)
 - Native root checks
 - Native integrity checks of the native code itself